Halima144/Halima144/README.md

 <br/>

-## 👩‍💻 About Me
+##  About Me

 I'm a final-year Software Engineering student who builds **cross-platform mobile apps** with React Native, backed by **Node.js, Express & MongoDB**.
 I like turning ideas into apps people actually use — clean UI, solid logic, and a backend that doesn't fall over.

-- 🔭 Currently building **SelfBuilder** — a personal development app with challenges, streaks, leaderboards & payments
+-  Currently building full-stack mobile apps with React Native
-- 🌱 Sharpening my skills in mobile architecture and clean API design
+-  Sharpening my skills in mobile architecture and clean API design
-- 🎯 Looking for a **React Native Developer** role in Lahore / Islamabad
+-  Looking for a **React Native Developer** role
-- ⚡ Fun fact: I enjoy statistics and math almost as much as I enjoy debugging at midnight
+-  Fun fact: I enjoy statistics and math almost as much as I enjoy debugging at midnight

 <br/>

-## 🛠️ Tech Stack
+##  Tech Stack

 <div align="center">